-Course registration opens with a rolling schedule on Friday, 8 March 2019.
+Course registration opened with a rolling schedule on Saturday, 1 February 2020.
 All registration times are ET (Eastern Time).

 Important!
 Registration buttons are only visible during the registration window.